L-u-k-e/Terrain-Generator/README.md

 	Octaves Down:     o (lowercase)
 	Octave Significance:
-		The amount of octaves specifies how many different noise funtions to add together (each time doubling the frequency by 2) to get the final result.
+		The amount of octaves specifies how many different noise funtions to add together (each time doubling the frequency) to get the final result.
 Generally speaking, higher octaves = more detail, but after about 8 or so, you can't tell the difference.